-	Once they have successfully reached the operating table, the patient is positioned for surgery.
+Once the patient has successfully reached the operating table, the patient is positioned for surgery.
 There are many different positions which provide access to different parts of the body, and the operating table can move and have parts added or removed to accommodate these.
-The patient needs to be securely strapped to the table so they don’t fall off if it gets tilted, and should have adequate padding provided to minimise the risk of pressure sores or nerve injuries.
+The patient needs to be securely strapped to the table so they don’t fall off if it gets tilted and should have adequate padding provided to minimise the risk of pressure sores or nerve injuries.
 The surgeons usually help with this but they might go to scrub while the rest of the team do it.
-It is good practice to ask the anaesthetist’s permission before positioning the patient and to maintain the patient’s dignity as much as possible by minimising exposure of their naughty bits.
+It is good practice to ask the anaesthetist’s permission before positioning the patient and to maintain the patient’s dignity as much as possible by minimising exposure.

 Some key points that I would add to this are:

-- don’t ever rush scrubbing in or cut corners – theatre staff pay close attention to this, and as well as potentially earning you a bollocking it will put the patient at risk of a potentially catastrophic surgical site infection.
+Don’t ever rush scrubbing in or cut corners – theatre staff pay close attention to this, and as well as potentially earning you a telling off, it will put the patient at risk of a potentially catastrophic surgical site infection.

-- always wear a visor mask to protect your eyes – you will be absolutely kicking yourself if you end up getting an eyesplash!
-I speak from experience: when scrubbing for an emergency C-section once I couldn’t find where the visor masks lived and was too scared to ask, so I went without and got a faceful of blood.
+Always wear a visor mask to protect your eyes – you will be absolutely kicking yourself if you end up getting an eye-splash!
+I speak from experience: when scrubbing for an emergency C-section once I couldn’t find where the visor masks lived and I was too scared to ask, so I went without and got a faceful of blood.

 Whilst waiting for the patient to be prepped and draped, stand with your hands clasped in front of you at chest or waist height to stop yourself from touching anything dirty.
 You will notice that most surgeons will actually stand with their arms folded, which seems to be a generally accepted alternative but carries a potential risk of contaminating yourself on the “dirty” back of your gown.